The problem

 CorteXR turns those routines into structured VR activities that can be repeated, adapted and discussed with rehabilitation teams.
 The product focuses on cognitive rehabilitation and activities of daily living, where sequencing, attention and confidence matter as much as simple physical movement.

 The work began under the Virtue name and has developed through research, product development, certification activity and real-world evaluation planning.
-The aim is not to present VR as a novelty, but to make rehabilitation practice more accessible, measurable and engaging.
+The product is designed to make rehabilitation practice more accessible, measurable and engaging.

 Cognitive rehabilitation needs structured practice, but everyday tasks are difficult to recreate consistently in busy clinical and community settings.